mozilla/mozilla_ci_tools/docs/project_definition.rst

 * Allow a user monitor jobs triggered
 * Create test framework to test the various CI data sources or mock them

-The remainder of this document will describe our roadmap and potentical use cases.
+The remainder of this document will describe our roadmap and potential use cases.